Why Pakistan Seeks Weak Govnt, Strong Militants in Afghanistan?

 It is widely believed by Afghans that Pakistan adopts double-standard policy in dealing with the Afghanistan's insecurity.
 Islamabad on the one hand voices support for the Afghan government’s peace steps with Taliban militants, Kabul believes, and on the other hand uses any opportunity to push the crisis-hit country back into violence.

-If such an view is true, what does drive Pakistan to seek Afghanistan instability and weakened government by use of terrorist groups?
+If such an idea is true, what does drive Pakistan to seek Afghanistan instability and weakened government by use of terrorist groups?

 Fear of Indian influence in Pakistan

 Afghanistan reserves a crucial place in the contentious Pakistan-India relations as the two rivals' competition for decades proved so violent and led to wars.
 The rivalry started from territorial dispute between Islamabad and New Delhi and developed into a multi-fronted regional contest.
-It has its roots in a mix of fear and hated grew over time between the two countries.
+The long-standing dispute has its roots in a mix of fear and hatred that has grown over time between the two countries.
 India in recent decades strengthened its military and economic power and so made new geopolitical successes in the region.

 New Delhi fundamental power increase aroused the ire of Islamabad and sent the two regional powers into rejuvenated rivalry in the potential areas of influence.
 Pakistan struggle for bigger sway in Afghanistan by massively supporting Taliban mainly serves the ongoing contest.